Single? Six dos and don’ts for retirement

 Throughout your working life, if you can afford to, try upping your contributions when you get a pay rise or a bonus, as compounding means that even putting some of that extra money into the pension will benefit you when you come to retire.

-If you are feeling the pinch during the current cost-of-living crisis, stopping your pension contributions may be a necessity, but if you can cut back on something else instead, do it.
-Pensions Expert, for example, reported in August this year that “opting out of a company pension for one year could reduce the value of an individual’s final pot by 4%, according to Canada Life.
-This figure is based on someone earning £50,000 a year, paying a contribution of 8%.
-Stopping your own contributions also means you miss out on employer contributions.”
+If you are going through a period of financial hardship, stopping your pension contributions may be a necessity, but if you can cut back on something else instead, do it.
+Opting out of a company pension for a few years can significantly reduce the value of your final pot, since stopping your own contributions also means you miss out on employer contributions.

 Don’t forget to hunt down any old workplace pensions, however small you think the pot might be.
 That money is still valuable and, invested over time, could amount to a nice sum.
 This service can help reconnect you with old pensions.